 ArtsWA and the Nisqually Indian Tribe partnered with South Puget Sound Community College (SPSCC) to provide a workspace for Haiying to complete the clay model.
 Nisqually Tribal members blessed the space before work began.

-When the Architect of the Capitol approves the full-scale design, ArtsWA will invite local foundries to bid on the final step: casting the clay into two bronze statues.
-The statues will then be installed in the State Capitol in Olympia, Washington, and in National Statuary Hall in Washington, D.C.
+After the Architect of the Capitol approved the full-scale design, ArtsWA invited local foundries to bid on the final step: casting the clay into two bronze statues.
+Seattle-based Classic Foundry received the contract in Fall 2025.
+The statues will be completed by May 2026.
+They will then be installed in the State Capitol in Olympia, Washington, and in National Statuary Hall in Washington, D.C.